bestbat/Homura/README.md

 Install your favorite windows games launcher & games easily!

+# Dependencies

+- dialog
+- winetricks
+- wine

 # States:

-- Steam: Works, but uses winxp with an older steam client
+- Steam: Works, but uses winxp with an older steam client.
-- Origin: Borked: the legacy client updates to a newer version that dont works.
+- Origin: Borked: The legacy client updates to a newer version that dont works at this time.
 - Uplay: Works.

 # Installation/Uninstallation